genropy/genropy_saved/docs/genro/bag/nodes.rst

 .. _bag_nodes:

-	.. module:: gnr.core.gnrbag.Bag

 =====
 nodes
 =====

+	.. module:: gnr.core.gnrbag.Bag

 	We discovered in the previous paragraph that we can associate a set of :ref:`bag_attributes` to each item, and we know that each item is a BagNode.

-	We remeber you that a :class:`BagNode` is a class composed by:
+	We remember you that a :class:`BagNode` is a class composed by:

 	- a single label.